mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the last time P was updated.
 This is the case for computing or processing a Commit whose UpdatePath traverses P, since the Commit itself resets P. (In other words, it is only necessary to recompute the original sibling tree hash when validating a group's tree on joining.)
-More generally, if no unmerged leaf of P under S (and thus no leaves were blanked), then the original tree hash at S is the tree hash of S in the current tree.
+More generally, if no leaf under S is unmerged with regard to P (and thus no leaves were blanked), then the original tree hash at S is the tree hash of S in the current tree.

 If it is necessary to recompute the original tree hash of a node, the efficiency